Book review Recommended Read Strategy technology

 However, in the later part of the book, he makes some important recommendations to big firms.
 These ideas could help them succeed as they venture into building a disruptive product.
 He instructs:

-• Setup an autonomous unit for the commercialization of disruptive technology.
-IBM after having lost out the mincomputers battle to the entrant firm DEC, chose to embed desktop innovation in an autonomous vertical.
+• Set up an autonomous unit for the commercialization of disruptive technology.
+IBM after having lost out the minicomputers battle to the entrant firm DEC, chose to embed desktop innovation in an autonomous vertical.

 • No market research can tell how big the market for a disruptive product can be.
-Thus, plan for learning, don’t plan for executing a preconceived strategy.
+Therefore, plan to learn, rather than planning to execute a preconceived strategy.

 • Failure is inherent to disruptive innovation.
 You may not get it right the first time.
 Hence, conserve enough resources to have a second or third go at getting it right.